+105. As Plaintiff Smith neared completion of his 60 credit hours of required coursework, GCE determined that Plaintiff Smith could not complete his Ph.D. degree program with those 60 credit hours and, instead, would be required to take continuation courses to complete his dissertation and earn his doctoral degree.

-- The innumerable delays that Plaintiff Smith encountered during the dissertation process at Grand Canyon University resulted in him having to incur costs for continuation courses that he was not told about before enrolling. - While completing his dissertation, Plaintiff Smith's academic advisors repeatedly required him to submit and resubmit drafts for review in response to minor and insignificant edits that could have been addressed more efficiently.
+106. The innumerable delays that Plaintiff Smith encountered during the dissertation process at Grand Canyon University resulted in him having to incur costs for continuation courses that he was not told about before enrolling.

+107. While completing his dissertation, Plaintiff Smith's academic advisors repeatedly required him to submit and resubmit drafts for review in response to minor and insignificant edits that could have been addressed more efficiently.
 Almost every time, moreover, Plaintiff Smith found that the academic advisors failed to respond promptly to his submissions.
-Instead, they habitually waited two weeks (i.e., 10 business days) to respond to simple questions or minor edits, thus delaying Plaintiff Smith's ability to make progress on and complete his dissertation. - These routine delays were amplified by GCE's policies requiring doctoral students 106. to fulfill nine milestones to complete their dissertation.
+Instead, they habitually waited two weeks (i.e., 10 business days) to respond to simple questions or minor edits, thus delaying Plaintiff Smith's ability to make progress on and complete his dissertation.

+108. These routine delays were amplified by GCE's policies requiring doctoral students to fulfill nine milestones to complete their dissertation.
 In connection with each milestone, Plaintiff Smith encountered artificial bottlenecks.
-The cumulative effect of these roadblocks significantly delayed Plaintiff Smith's ability to complete his dissertation and caused him to pay for continuation courses. - In September 2021, GCE required Plaintiff Smith to enroll in his first continuation course, "Research Continuation I." Per policy established by GCE, completion of this continuation course was required for Plaintiff Smith to complete work on his dissertation, in order to earn his doctoral degree. - In December 2021, GCE required Plaintiff Smith to enroll in a second continuation course, "Research Continuation II."
-Per policy established by GCE, completion of this continuation course was required for Plaintiff Smith to complete work on his dissertation, in order to earn his doctoral degree. - 109.
-In March 2022, GCE required Plaintiff Smith to enroll in his third continuation course, "Research Continuation III."
+The cumulative effect of these roadblocks significantly delayed Plaintiff Smith's ability to complete his dissertation and caused him to pay for continuation courses.

+109. In September 2021, GCE required Plaintiff Smith to enroll in his first continuation course, "Research Continuation I." Per policy established by GCE, completion of this continuation course was required for Plaintiff Smith to complete work on his dissertation, in order to earn his doctoral degree.

+110. In December 2021, GCE required Plaintiff Smith to enroll in a second continuation course, "Research Continuation II."
 Per policy established by GCE, completion of this continuation course was required for Plaintiff Smith to complete work on his dissertation, in order to earn his doctoral degree.

+111. In March 2022, GCE required Plaintiff Smith to enroll in his third continuation course, "Research Continuation III."
+Per policy established by GCE, completion of this continuation course was required for Plaintiff Smith to complete work on his dissertation, in order to earn his doctoral degree.

-- In June 2022, GCE required Plaintiff Smith to enroll in his fourth continuation course, "Research Continuation IV."
-Per policy established by GCE, completion of this continuation course was required for Plaintiff Smith to complete work on his dissertation, in order to earn his doctoral degree. - 111.
-As a result, Plaintiff Smith did not receive his Ph.D. degree in General Psychology from Grand Canyon University until September 2022 (at least 12 months after his promised completion date) and after having paid for a total of 72 credit hours. - 112.
-Due to GCE's repeated misrepresentations and omissions regarding the cost required to complete his Ph.D., Plaintiff Smith paid \$8,463.00 for continuation courses above the program cost that he had been told about.
+112. In June 2022, GCE required Plaintiff Smith to enroll in his fourth continuation course, "Research Continuation IV."
+Per policy established by GCE, completion of this continuation course was required for Plaintiff Smith to complete work on his dissertation, in order to earn his doctoral degree.

+113. As a result, Plaintiff Smith did not receive his Ph.D. degree in General Psychology from Grand Canyon University until September 2022 (at least 12 months after his promised completion date) and after having paid for a total of 72 credit hours.

+114. Due to GCE's repeated misrepresentations and omissions regarding the cost required to complete his Ph.D., Plaintiff Smith paid \$8,463.00 for continuation courses above the program cost that he had been told about.